stephan-double-u/cross-language-validation-schema/README.md

 ## JSON structure
 ### Top-level content
-A valid JSON contains 5 key-value pairs:
+A valid JSON contains 5 name/value pairs:
 - _schema-version_ specifies the version of the JSON schema in use.
-- _mandatoryRules_ is an object that _may contain_ a key-value pair for each _entity type_ that has validation rules
+- _mandatoryRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
   regarding mandatory properties.
-- _immutableRules_ is an object that _may contain_ a key-value pair for each _entitytype_ that has validation rules regarding immutable properties.
+- _immutableRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
+  regarding immutable properties.
-- _contentRules_ is an object that _may contain_ a key-value pair for each _entitytype_ that has validation rules regarding the content of properties.
+- _contentRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
+  regarding the content of properties.
-- _updateRules_ is an object that _may contain_ a key-value pair for each _entitytype_ that has validation rules regarding the updated content of properties, i.e. the allowed transitions between the original and the modified content.
+- _updateRules_ is an object that _may contain_ a name/value pair for each _entity type_ that has validation rules
+  regarding the updated content of properties, i.e. that describe the allowed transitions between the original and the modified content.

 ```json
 {